 Ultimately, it is up to you and your attorney to decide whether pre-settlement legal funding is right for your case.
 However, if you need money and must take out a loan, non-recourse is vastly superior to recourse debt.

 Does It Cost Anything to Apply for a Non-Recourse Loan?

 Some lenders may charge you an application fee to get a loan.
 Just because a loan is non-recourse does not mean the lender allows free-of-charge applications.
 However, High Rise Financial does.

-We don’t believe in charging the people who are most vulnerable.
-If you have a personal injury lawsuit and need some extra cash to hold you over while your case resolves, fill out the form on our Apply Now page for FREE, or call our office to have all of your questions answered.
+We don’t believe in charging the most vulnerable people.
+If you have a personal injury lawsuit and need extra cash to hold you over while your case resolves, fill out the form on our Apply Now page for FREE, or call our office to have all of your questions answered.

-Timelines may vary because our repayment comes directly out of your compensation package once your personal injury claim resolves.
+Timelines may vary because our repayment comes directly from your compensation package once your injury claim resolves.
 We look at factors such as the extent and ramifications of your injuries, prior case history for similar claims, and the amount of compensation you are likely to receive.

 Perhaps an even better perk is that non-recourse funding prevents you from being held personally liable for the debt.
 That means we will never hound you for monthly payments, and you owe us nothing if you lose your lawsuit.
 Given these factors, we can safely say that High Rise Financial’s pre-settlement legal funding is provided at no risk to you!

-Remember, pre-settlement legal funding is not really a loan.
-You don’t owe us anything if you lose your claim, and you aren’t locked into monthly payments at high interest rates.
+Remember, pre-settlement legal funding is not a loan.
+If you lose your claim, you don’t owe us anything, and you aren’t locked into monthly payments at high-interest rates.
 Instead, you simply pay us back out of your settlement or jury award and keep the rest of the money you deserve.
 Talk to the team at High Rise Financial today about your financial needs and how a non-recourse loan might help you and your family after suffering an injury in an accident.